-The Esopus Foundation Ltd. is a 501(c)(3) not-for-profit organization incorporated in New York State in 2003.
-It was formed to provide an unmediated forum through which artists, writers, musicians, and other creative people can make a direct connection with the general public.
+The Esopus Foundation Ltd. is a 501(c)(3) not-for-profit organization incorporated in New York State in 2003 with the mission of providing an unmediated forum through which artists, writers, musicians, and other creative people can make a direct connection with the general public.

-Esopus features contributions from a cross-section of creative disciplines presented in a striking visual format with minimal editorial framing and no advertising.
-This gives our readers the opportunity to access a wide range of cultural expression with minimal interference and attracts and engages general readers who might not otherwise engage with this type of publication.
-Content for Esopus is selected using 1) an open submissions policy; 2) recommendations and suggestions from the magazine’s board of advisors—which includes respected creative professionals from a wide range of disciplines—as well as from other contributors and colleagues; and 3) the editor’s 23 years’ experience of working in the art, film, and publishing fields of New York City.
-We take care to invite individuals representing a wide range of cultural, geographic, and aesthetic backgrounds to provide a more complete picture of contemporary creative practices.
+Esopus featured a cross-section of creative disciplines presented in a striking visual format with minimal editorial framing and no advertising.
+This presentation afforded readers the opportunity to access a wide range of cultural expression with the least possible interference and attracted and engaged a general audience that might not have otherwise picked up this kind of publication.
+Content for Esopus was selected using 1) an open submissions policy; 2) recommendations and suggestions from the publication’s board of advisors—including respected creative professionals from a wide range of disciplines—as well as from other contributors and colleagues; and 3) Lippy's 30 years’ worth of experience of working in the art, film, and publishing fields of New York City.
+Our goal was to invite individuals representing a wide range of cultural, geographic, and aesthetic backgrounds to provide a more comprehensive picture of contemporary creative expression.

-Over the course of its 25-issue run, Esopus reached approximately 30,000 readers around the world.
-The publication counts subscribers in all 50 states and 24 countries and is distributed extensively to bookstores and newsstands throughout the U.S., Canada, Europe, South America, Asia, and the South Pacific.
-Our readership includes professionals from the art, film, theater, music, design, and publishing fields; public libraries, educational institutions, and arts organizations; and general readers who have learned about Esopus through features in The New York Times, Print, The New Yorker, New York magazine, Harper’s, The Village Voice, Toronto’s National Post, China Business News, Munich’s Süddeutsche Zeitung, The Utne Reader, NPR, and many other mainstream venues.
+Over the course of its 25-issue run, Esopus reached approximately 30,000 readers around the world, with subscribers in all 50 states and 24 countries and extensive distribution to bookstores and newsstands throughout the U.S., Canada, Europe, South America, Asia, and the South Pacific.
+Our readership has included professionals from the art, film, theater, music, design, and publishing fields; public libraries, educational institutions, and arts organizations; and general readers who learned about Esopus through reviews and features in The New York Times, The New Yorker, The Atlantic, Harper’s, Munich’s Süddeutsche Zeitung, NPR, and many other mainstream venues.

-Esopus is offered at subsidized cover and subscription prices (significantly less than its production cost) to make it available to people who would otherwise not be able to afford it, as well as attractive to a readership unfamiliar with higher-priced specialty arts publications.
-In addition, we offer free copies of each issue to public, school, and alternative libraries in rural and inner-city areas through the Distribution to Underserved Communities (DUC) Library Program of New York City's Art Resources Transfer Ltd. Starting in the fall of 2018, the Esopus Foundation Ltd. embarked upon a comprehensive program to donate the bulk of its available back issues to public school, community center, reservation, and prison libraries around the country.
+From its inception, Esopus was offered at subsidized cover and subscription prices (significantly less than its production cost) to make it available to people who would otherwise not be able to afford it, as well as attractive to a readership unfamiliar with higher-priced specialty arts publications.
+Before suspending publication, we offered 500 free copies of each issue to public, school, and alternative libraries in rural and inner-city areas through the Distribution to Underserved Communities (DUC) Library Program of New York City's Art Resources Transfer Ltd. Starting in the fall of 2018, the Esopus Foundation Ltd. embarked upon a comprehensive program to donate the bulk of its available back issues to public school, community center, reservation, and prison libraries around the country.
 The Foundation has already donated complete sets of these issues to the New York Public Library (which distributed these to 32 branches within its network), the Brooklyn Public Library, and the public library systems in the states of Vermont and Mississippi, as well as to individual branches in a number of other states.
 The goal is to place approximately 80% of our back catalog in underserved libraries.
 (Please contact the Foundation at email@example.com with donation requests.)